 At the Royal Exeter Hotel is one of Bournemouth’s premier nightclubs – 1812.
 The venue doubles-up as a restaurant and live music venue, offering visitors a brilliant night out in Bournemouth.
 Try the delicious cocktails concocted by the resident mixologists, then dance the night away until the early hours.

 This bustling thoroughfare is billed as ‘Bournemouth’s Bond Street’, and with a range of options for luxury shopping, it’s easy to see why.
-Robert Old 1909 sells smart men’s clothing for formal occasions, while Moss Bros and House of Fraser are familiar high street standard bearers.
-In the downtime, enjoy the Ben & Jerry’s parlour or have a browse in the Westover Gallery.
+Robert Old 1909 sells smart men’s clothing for formal occasions, meanwhile, you can also find familiar high street standard bearers as well as independent gems.

 Castlepoint shopping centre

 Away from the town centre, Castlepoint shopping centre is a pleasant place to browse national chain stores and pick up some affordable gifts and luxury wares.
-Here you’ll find more than 40 high street brands including the likes of Marks & Spencer, Gap and Topshop where you can pick up a bargain or two.
+Here you’ll find more than 40 high street brands including the likes of M&S, Next and New Look where you can pick up a bargain or two.

 Bournemouth is packed with Victorian charms, and nowhere is this more apparent than at Westbourne, a shopping arcade located to the west of the town centre.
 You’ll find a wide selection of boutique stores for affordable and luxury gifts, and plenty of places to grab a bite to eat.
 The shopping arcade is open all-year round and offers an alternative to the more modern Castlepoint shopping centre.